-(1) The Basic Living Unit Program is a system of rights, privileges and responsibilities which apply to the youth while the youth is living in the Youth Correctional Facility.

-(2) The Basic Living Unit Program expectations include: completion of school and/or work program goals, compliance with the Conduct Code: achievement of other program goals set in the Reformation Plan for individual youth by the Youth Correctional Facility.
+- (1) The Basic Living Unit Program is a system of rights, privileges and responsibilities which apply to the youth while the youth is living in the Youth Correctional Facility. - (2) The Basic Living Unit Program expectations include: completion of school and/or work program goals, compliance with

-(3) Each youth must be reviewed regularly within the Evaluation System to determine if the youth is satisfactorily meeting the basic program expectations.

-(4) À youth's privileges may be temporarily reduced for a Level I violation of the Incident Code pending review by the Case Review Committee.
+- (3) Each youth must be reviewed regularly within the Evaluation System to determine if the youth is satisfactorily meeting the basic program expectations. - (4) A youth's privileges may be temporarily reduced for a Level I violation of the Incident Code pending review by the Case Review Committee.

 Stat.
-Auth.: Oregon Laws, Chapter 422, 1995 Stats.
-Implemented: Oregon Laws, Chapter 422, 1995 Hist.: OYA 2-1995, f.
+Auth.: OL Ch.
+422, 1995 Stats.
+Implemented: OL Ch.
+422, 1995 Hist.: OYA 2-1995, f.
 12-19-95, cert. ef.
 1-2-96